shin19991207/CSC301-A2/README.md

   * Time Series Data (`/time_series/cases`):
     * The user can query data for any range of dates (>= 1 day), as long as the start and end dates provided are in the uploaded time series data.
     * Type `Active` can only be queried when all three other types are all available in our program.
+The data of `Active` case type is calculated as `Confirmed - Deaths - Recovered`.

   * Daily Reports Data (`/daily_reports/cases`):
     * The user can only query data on the date of the most recent-uploaded daily report.